NEW RULES, NEW PLAYERS, AND NEW RISKS

 AGRICULTURAL MARKET OVERVIEW

-Many factors impact the supply of agricultural credits.
+Two factors impact the supply of agricultural credits:

-The farm emissions are dispersed over extensive timelines and large landscapes.
-There are also inexact outputs and less than homogenous biological processes.3
+- Farm emissions are dispersed over extensive timelines and large landscapes.
+There are also inexact outputs and less-than-homogenous biological processes.2

-The second issue is the sector is not a reporting emitter.
-This leaves policymaking making decisions in the absence of good farm-based data.
+- The second issue is the sector needs to be a reporting emitter.
+The lack of reporting leaves policymaking making decisions without good farm-based data.

 MARKET CONFIDENCE

-The relationship between a buyer and seller is key.
+The relationship between a buyer and seller is critical.
 The distance between the two adds price risk.

 - The process is transparent.